Yash-Singh-Pathania/Halide-Ray-Tracer/README.md

-Below is a comprehensive README and tutorial for the [Halide-Ray-Tracer](https://github.com/Yash-Singh-Pathania/Halide-Ray-Tracer) repository, assembled from reviewing its structure and contents.
-This document is designed to guide users through understanding the project, setting it up, and using it.
-You may use or modify this README as needed for your personal GitHub repository.

----

 # Halide Ray Tracer

 A fun tool to experiment with [Halide](https://halide-lang.org/) by generating ray-traced images.
 This project leverages the Halide language to create visually interesting ray tracing effects while exploring Halide’s capabilities in image processing and computational photography.